 Heart of Mercy

-Accomplish supports a thriving goat project.
-This generates income to help a family with the extra costs of supporting a child with disabilities.
-The goats belong to the children, which increases their social standing within the village.
+Accomplish also supports a thriving goat project.
+This generates income to help families with the extra costs of supporting disabled children.
+The goats belong to the children, which increases their social standing within their villages.

 As caring for children who are often incontinent is challenging, Accomplish provides soap to each family.
 Some children have also received a mattress.

 Accomplish pays for workers who visit each child at least once a month to assess development, provide advice and support.
 The value of these visits cannot be overestimated.
 Accomplish provided PPE to enable these visits and meetings to continue during the COVID-19 pandemic.

 Accomplish has also supplied wheelchairs, support chairs and stands.